TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Or fix on client side using global token bucket for all requests on client (implemented in AWS SDK).
 * Crazy that CS degrees don't include control theory.
 Book recommendation: Designing Distributed Control Systems.

-* Triggers for metastable behavior
+Triggers for metastable behavior
 * Caching.
 In normal usage only small proportion of requests go to origin.
 If cache restarts, they all do.
 Often origin can't keep up.
 Simple fix is to always call origin (cache just used to improve latency).
 Saw this with DynamoDB.
 Alternative is some sort of back pressure system to slow caller down.
 * Layers.
 Eg. Front end -> middleware -> Storage.
 Retry amplification from retries at each layer.
 Clients give up, server side retries keep going, making it even worse when clients retry.
 * Can mitigate with back pressure, smaller timeout value for each successive layer, switch to LIFO queue of requests when system gets overloaded, idempotent requests so that retry can use result from prior request.

 ## Marc Brooker - A tale of two transactions

+This is advertised as a comparison between Aurora DSQL and Aurora PostgreSQL by looking at how transactions are handled in each system.
+In practice, it's a broad review of how databases have historically implemented different isolation levels and the the implications of those choices.
+Eventually, it gets into a little bit of detail on DSQL and PostgreSQL choices, but this section feels rushed.

 * [YouTube](https://youtu.be/SNnUpYvBfow)
-* Marc Brooker comparing Aurora DSQL and Aurora PostgreSQL by looking at how transactions are handled in each system
 * Isolation levels are a trade off between where we add complexity for application programmers: achieving correctness or achieving performance.
 * Stronger isolation -> easier to achieve correctness but lower concurrency, lower throughput, high availability is hard.
 Very dependent on traffic patterns.
 * Weak isolation -> in theory get better concurrency and performance but in practice dealing with correctness issues at application level makes it even slower.